-Increased provision for 1:1 careers appointments with independent careers advisor so that all dis-

-GATSBY: Personal Guidance in Careers - Summary of Research (Mar 2021) 2
+Promoting future pathways Increased provision for 1:1 careers appointments with independent careers advisor so that all dis- advantaged students are offered at least one ca- reers guidance appointment.
+Vulnerable disad- vantaged students will be invited for more than one appointment between Years 9 and Y11.
+"Personal guidance is the highest- performing Gatsby Benchmark."
+GATSBY: Personal Guidance in Careers - Summary of Research (Mar 2021) 2 --- --- ---